Types of Drivers Licensing Actions in Michigan

 A suspended license means that the individual whose license has been suspended will not be able to drive for a certain time period.
 Suspensions carry a "from" and "through" date.
 Once the suspension period has passed, if no additional violations have occurred while the person's license was suspended, he or she may have it reinstated at a branch office by paying a reinstatement fee.

 Revocations are the most serious licensing action of all in Michigan, and result in an individual's driver's license being revoked for a specific period, such as one year.
 When your license is revoked, it is in essence terminated.
-At the end of the revocation period, you may be eligible to reapply at the Department of Motor Vehicles (DMV).
+At the end of the revocation period, you may be eligible to reapply at the Secretary of State.
 Even after the revocation period has passed, it is not a guarantee that your driver's license will be returned.
 The central issue is whether based upon testimony and documentation you provide, you can be trusted to drive in a safe and lawful manner.

 Contact Driver's License Restoration Attorney Scott Grabel Now

-Depending on the situation, it may be necessary to request a hearing before the DLAD, or Driver's License Appeal Division.
+Depending on the situation, it may be necessary to request a hearing before the Office of Hearings and Administrative Oversight section of Michigan Secretary of State.
 This is particularly true when an individual has had his or her driver's license suspended or revoked for repeat DUI convictions, or who clearly has a problem with alcohol or drug abuse, which can result in a serious accident or even an accident causing death or great bodily injury.

 Individuals whose driver's licenses have been suspended or revoked and who are not sure how to proceed in order to have their driving privilege restored should call our law firm immediately at 1-800-677-9795 or contact us online for a free consultation.